Find out details about admissions, in-year applications and appeals here.

 All school admissions are managed by Telford and Wrekin Local Authority, please click here for full details: https://www.telford.gov.uk/info/20026/school_admissions

-If your child is joining us in September, you will be receiving a New Starter Information Pack in the post.
+If your child is allocated a space to join our school, you will receive a New Starter Information Pack in the post in the early part of the Summer term.

 All in-year school admissions are managed by Telford and Wrekin Local Authority, please click here for full details: